Forricide/still-feel-alive/Chapter 12.md

 There are more powerful people in one room than most people could meet in a lifetime.
 She doesn't recognize more than a small handful, but it's still somewhat intimidating.
 Men and women in violently-coloured costumes are talking animatedly.
 In the northern corner, a man with a gun almost as large as her body rests against a wall.
 Along the adjacent wall, gigantic four-legged monsters congregate around a girl with the visage of a dog as her face, scars along the length of her bare arms.

+Overwhelming, to be so focused, when the people and sounds and smells are crushing her.
+She retreats, into herself.
+As deep as is safe.

+"That's what we have.
+I need to ask again: Are you sure you want to do this?"

+Another nod.
+She hardly remembers the first.

+Who's talking?

+A masked face in the screen.
+A metallic suit, vibrant colours.
+People in lab coats.

+They're in a laboratory.
+Not the one that she pictures hazily in her mind; no sinks, no desks.
+Instead, pure-white counters, bizarre contraptions hanging from the ceiling, devices of every shape sitting underneath.
+The room is warm, but she shivers.

+"Okay.
+You're sure you understand what to do with the devices?"

+In front of her, just a little behind the man in the metal suit, is an assortment of bombs.
+That's what they *said* they were, that is; she wouldn't have been able to tell them apart from any other device.
+Just wires and metal.

+Dangerous.

+"...We'll show you the trigger mechanism.
+When you use your ability to get next to the Endbringer, you'll depress it, then return here.
+Do you understand?"

+She nods.

+Uncomplicated.

+Acceptable.

+"All right."
+A note of concern.
+Not all right.
+"When it reaches the city, we'll give you the first one."

+"Can do it now."

+"We don't know exactly where it is.
+The Leviathan moves fast - you'd have to predict his location, way ahead of time."

+"That's fine."